“I just want to lose weight”.

 One of the most powerful reasons for gaining weight as a result of binge eating is sexual protection.
 This reason can be complex in itself.
 On the one hand, the thought of reducing in size can make you fear being more sexually attractive and, therefore, vulnerable to attack.
-On the other, you can be concerned if you lose weight you’ll become sexually provocative and promiscuous and will turn into someone you don’t like.
+On the other, you can be concerned if you’re any smaller you’ll become sexually promiscuous and will turn into someone you don’t like.